 If an attachment on your truck does not match the information given here on your capacity plate, don't operate your truck.
 Your capacity plate may be wrong.
-Notify your supervisor.
+Report the problem to your supervisor.

 MAST COLLAPSED HEIGHT

 Some work areas may have overhead obstructions.
 Mast Collapsed Height is the minimum height your truck can clear, providing the backrest and load are lowered below the top of the mast.